6 houses razed as 2 Anambra communities renew hostilities – The Sun Nigeria

 “They came near our primary school in the morning and started shouting.
 Our people kept quiet, nobody confronted them.
 They later went back.
 In the evening around 5pm, they came back again.

-“Our people went to our primary school and waged them not knowing that they had divided themselves in groups.
+“Our people went to our primary school to stop them not knowing that they had divided themselves in groups.
 Some moved in from the front, some went to the back and invaded our community through the bush.

 Uzor, however, alleged that throughout the period the battle lasted, policemen did not come to their village to quell the situation; lamenting, however, that his people had fled to their neighbouring Innoma community.